shapedthought/rvtools2vse/README.md

   Partition2 50GB
 ```

-The tool then goes through all the vInfo VMs and where there is a match on the VM name, and the vParition value is lower than the vInfo value, the vParition value is used.
+The tool then goes through all the vInfo VMs, and where there is a match on the VM name and the vParition value is lower than the vInfo value, the vParition value is used.